 During the showing of Caesar and Cleopatra with Claude Rains and Vivian Leigh in 1945, the whole building was transformed into an Egyptian Temple with props from the film.

-Our Edgware Ritz cinema, which must have been typical of most cinemas, contained a reception area and one large theatre.
-(Splitting cinemas up into several smaller ones was years away.)
-At the front of the theatre was a large screen with thick curtains at either side which opened and closed indicating the start and finish of the day's show.
 Behind the curtains, but in front of the screen was a fire curtain which I understood had, by law, to be raised and lowered once every day that the cinema was open.

 The toilets in our Ritz were 'a world apart' for most people.
 Compared to the outside loos at home and the Spartan and dim public toilets, the Ritz toilets were superb.
 They were fully tiled and well lit.
 They had hand basins with hot and cold running water and large mirrors, and there was lots of chrome.
 Everything was gleaming.

 Cinemas were one of the few places where courting couples could go to sit in the warm and relative seclusion of darkness.
 Again, how things have changed!

 They sat in the back row which had a partition behind it, shielding them from the view of casual observers - although anyone who wanted to see them could easily do so.